AdilEnverUygur/Assignments-In-PatikaDev/README.md

 # Assignments-In-PatikaDev
-I will keep mini projects &amp; assignments that I have done in this repository from Patika Dev
+I will keep mini projects &amp; assignments that I have done in this repository from "Patika Dev"